guopingxiao/learngit/readme.md

 this is a readme file
 i love you lishuaifan

-Git is free software distributed under the GPL.g
+Git is free software distributed under the GPL.

+this add is the default master